-Sacroiliitis (rare plural: sacroiliitides), is an inflammation of one or both sacroiliac (SI) joints, and a common cause of buttocks or lower back pain.
-Sacroiliitis can be a manifestation of a wide range of disease processes.
+Sacroiliitis (rare plural: sacroiliitides) is an inflammation of one or both sacroiliac (SI) joints.
+It is a common cause of buttocks or lower back pain and can manifest as a wide range of disease processes.

 Symptoms of sacroiliitis can vary.
 People with sacroiliitis commonly present with ipsilateral or bilateral buttock and/or midline lower lumbar area pain.
 Up to 50% may have pain radiating to the lower extremity.

-The causes of sacroiliitis can be divided into unilateral or bilateral.
+The causes of sacroiliitis can be unilateral or bilateral.
 See article: sacroiliitis (differential)

 Conventional radiography remains the first line of imaging despite its poor sensitivity and specificity in early disease.
 Specific sacroiliac joint views are helpful in the evaluation and comparing both sides of sacroiliac joints.